Agoric/documentation/main/guides/getting-started/start-a-project.md

 ## Install Dapp Dependencies
 Now navigate to the `demo` directory and run the `yarn install` command to install any solution dependencies.

+Downloading all the required dependencies may take several minutes.
+The UI depends on the React framework, and the contract depends on the Agoric framework.
+The packages in this project also have development dependencies for testing, code formatting, and static analysis.

 ```sh
 cd demo
 ```